- Sonic Farm Studio

 You must attain a minimum grade of C in all music courses, fulfill recital seminar and concert attendance requirements, and complete four semesters of performance ensemble.

 All incoming Music Industry students must schedule a time for their placement performance.
 The placement performance is similar to an audition, but is not required to gain admission.
-Upon acceptance into either Villa’s Music or Music Industry program, please contact our Office of Admissions to schedule your placement performance.
-Admissions can be reached at 716-961-1805 or email@example.com.
+Upon acceptance into either Villa’s Music Industry program, please contact our Office of Admissions to schedule your placement performance.
+Admissions can be reached at 716-961-1805 or [email protected]

 Listen to Villa Students

 Our students perform in ensembles, which can qualify you for special scholarship talent grants.
 Take a listen to the talent, while learning more about our program below.
 All Villa students, not just music industry students, are welcome to explore their musical talents by joining an ensemble.

 Questions about the program?
 Reach out to one of our professors.